Clazariuk1/breakout-clone/readme.md

     Open the cloned project folder in VS Code or similar IDE.
     </li>
     <li>
     You'll want to make sure you have Python 3.0 or better installed on your device.
-If you don't, head over to https://www.python.org/downloads/ for the latest and greatest.
+If you don't, head over to <a href="https://www.python.org/downloads/">this page</a> for the latest and greatest.
 Follow the instructions therein for installation of Python 3 to your device.
     </li>
     <li>
     Next, install the Python extension if you haven't already.
 This will allow you to run Python programs and download additional packages through pip as needed.